tap349/tap349.github.io/_posts/2017-12-26-iceperk-releases.md

 or else it's possible to run sanity checks on real device using test build and production server.

-Github (part 2): merge into iceperkapp develop branch
+GitHub (part 2): merge into iceperkapp develop branch
 -----------------------------------------------------

 - [`iceperkapp`] merge `release_3_16` branch into `develop` branch